pheara/pheara.github.io/content/post/critical_algo_studies_-_why.md

 description = ""
 tags = ["Critical Algorithm Studies", "Methods Mini-Series"] title = "Why Study Algorithms"
++++

-+++Last semester I’ve participated in a [seminar on “Critical Algorithm Studies”](https://algorithmstudies.wordpress.com/).
+Last semester I’ve participated in a [seminar on “Critical Algorithm Studies”](https://algorithmstudies.wordpress.com/).
 Collectively we worked through a [reading list](https://algorithmstudies.files.wordpress.com/2016/03/readings.pdf), which is a filtered version of [the one published by the socialmediacollective](
 (https://socialmediacollective.org/reading-lists/critical-algorithm-studies/).
 In particular, I dived deeper into the sub-list on _“Methods for Studying Algorithmic Systems”_.

 The [three posts of this mini-series](/tags/methods-mini-series) are an attempt at summarizing those writings and a